Military history of the Crusader states: Weaknesses

 The Crusaders were at times poorly united and their tactics lacked flexibility.
 The Crusading soldiers were also not very disciplined.

 Often, the actions of Crusader armies were not beneficial to their cause of aiding their powerful and uneasy allies, the Byzantine Christians.
 The Byzantines, dubious of Crusader usefulness, even went so far as to make a deal with Saladin: when Holy Roman Emperor Frederick Barbarossa marched his enormous army towards Jerusalem, the Byzantine emperor promised to delay the crusaders in return for Saladin not attack the Byzantine Empire.
 The sacking of the Hungarian city of Zara, and the capture of Constantinople in 1204 were some of the main factors behind the fall of Byzantium.

 The key to surviving against their numerous opponents was to keep them from uniting.
-The Crusaders were able to make a few alliances with various Arabic factions.
+The Crusaders were able to make a few alliances with various Saracen factions.
 In Spain, the initially powerful Moors were greatly weakened by civil war and various city states with little or no allegiance to each other.
 The few Christian kingdoms in Northern Spain were able to stay a few in number (and hence mainly united), even as they conquered more land.

 Reinforcing a Crusader army was difficult at best.
 Troops were brought from Europe but these would often have their own orders led by their own leaders, often with conflicting interests.
 The Second Crusade demonstrates this, when a large Crusader army failed to capture Damascus after a row broke out between the commanders (who were of different origins) as to who should rule the city, even though the city had not even fallen at the time (and consequently did not).
-Since troops were being brought over from such a long distance, Crusader leaders feared that one would plot against the other back in Europe, something that their Arabian counterparts had little worry of considering that their lands were already occupied.
+Since troops were being brought over from such a long distance, Crusader leaders feared that one would plot against the other back in Europe, something that their Saracen counterparts had little worry of considering that their lands were already occupied.
 Their fears were not unfounded, as in the cases of Richard the Lionheart, whose half brother plotted against him, and the Austrian emperor Leopold, who had Richard captured and ransomed.